Similarities and Differences

 “Well, you know me.
 Always lifting boxes, I never pay attention and I don’t bend from the knees like you said I should.
 I guess my Back finally gave up on me.”

 I want to say, you gave up on yourself.
 Actually I want to pit his resignation and effort against each other in a two-chair cage match and my top dog wants to bet $100 on effort.
-On a less I-it note I want the two to come together and hug it out.
-I wonder if my client’s physical suffering might be better suited to such a treatment, instead of a massage.
+On a less I-it note, I want the two to come together and hug it out.
+I wonder if my client’s physical suffering might be better suited to such treatment, instead of a massage.
 Who’s to know?
 I can’t go there.
 Not in this role.
-Not at the risk of toppling the CMTO (college of massage therapists), a fragile house of cards…and the regulatory body of my profession.
+Not at the risk of toppling the CMTO (College of massage therapists), a fragile house of cards…and the regulatory body of my profession.
 But, excuse me for I digress (it’s a primary interjector thing).